alvagante/puppet-icinga2/README.md

 #puppet-icinga2
 - - -

+## DEPRECATION NOTICE
+This module is no more actively maintained and will hardly be updated.

+Please find an alternative module from other authors or consider [Tiny Puppet](https://github.com/example42/puppet-tp) as replacement.

+If you want to maintain this module, contact [Alessandro Franceschi](https://github.com/alvagante)

 ## Overview

 This module installs and configures the [Icinga 2 monitoring system](https://www.icinga.org/icinga2/).
 It can also install and configure [NRPE](http://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details) on client systems that are being monitored by an Icinga 2 server.